Brainfog: Cognitive Dysfunction

 Brain fog combined with the severe pain and fatigue of my illness was a combination that I was not able to overcome and I was eventually forced to withdraw from my course of study.
 Although I had loved to read previous to the onset of my illness I have not read a complete book since I became ill.
 The brain fog turned my love of reading into a distant memory.

-Since that time I have learned that the brain fog comes and goes in severity depending on the severity of the flare I am in.
+Since that time I have learned that the brain fog comes and goes in concentration depending on the severity of the flare I am in.
 I have also found ways to work around the fogginess.
 The following are a few of the methods I use to aide in reading concentration issues.

 1. Use a guide ruler or dark piece of paper to cover material that you have already read.
 Drag the guide along with you as you read.